sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_snowflake_predictive_model_using_sigma/partner_snowflake_predictive_model_using_sigma.md

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

-## Visual Studio Code Programming
+## Snowflake Programming
 Duration: 20

 We can now let our data scientist know that `TASTY_BITES_TRAIN` is ready for them to train their model on Month, Weekday, and Shift.
+The Data Scientist can now begin their work in the Snowflake Notebook that was downloaded in the beginning section of this hands on lab.

-The data scientist can now begin their work in their code editor.
+We will give these steps as code chunks with notation, but you can simply follow through the notebook as well.

 <aside class="negative">
 <strong>NOTE:</strong><br> We will give these steps as code chunks in a notebook style, but you can feel free to compile this into a single python script if desired.